AbsolutelyLudicrous/Misc/linux-live-usbs.markdown

 2. Boot to either your computer's "One-time boot" screen or to your BIOS/(U)EFI menu.
    This is usually done by holding down a certain key on your keyboard while booting.
    You can check this by Googling for your laptop, or checking your motherboard's specification.
-   E.G.: "asus k501 bios key" or "asrock bios key".
+   E.G.: "asus k501 bios key" or "asrock mobo bios key".

 *Stock Apple Macs don't have a BIOS, they have a boot screen which allows you to select a drive to boot to.
 This can be accessed by holding down the "Alt" key when booting.
-From the boot menu, you boot to your main MacOS X install, another operating system you may have installed, a "Recovery Volume" - a stripped down MacOS X designed for system recovery, and the USB stick you have plugged in.
+From the boot menu, you can boot to your main MacOS X install, another operating system you may have installed, a "Recovery Volume" - a stripped down MacOS X designed for system recovery, and the USB stick you have plugged in.
 Use the arrow keys or the mouse to select and boot to the USB stick.*

 3. From the BIOS or boot menu, boot to your USB stick.